Ultimate Tossa de Mar Guide: What to See, Eat & Do

 Vila Vella Terraza Bar – Gorgeous, scenic spot for tapas and drinks with outdoor seating, amazing views across the old town and frequent live music.

-BlauBlanc Gelato&Lounge – Delicious ice cream in many flavours, impossible to resist a repeat visit.
+BlauBlanc Gelato and Lounge – Delicious ice cream in many flavours, impossible to resist a repeat visit.

-Self catering – There are several supermarkets in town, the best stocked option in walking distance of the old town is Esclat, which is opposite the bus station.
+If you are self catering, there are several supermarkets in town.
+The best stocked option in walking distance of the old town is Esclat, which is opposite the bus station.

 Travel Tip: Pop into the Oficina de Turismo (next to the bus station) for a local map and advice.